EmuDeck/emudeck.github.io/docs/emulators/steamos/ryujinx.md

 For further instructions, see [Steam ROM Manager: How to Hide ROMs on a Per Parser Basis](../../tools/steamos/steam-rom-manager.md#how-to-hide-roms-on-a-per-parser-basis).

-If you are using EmulationStation-DE, you may use EmulationStation-DE's alternative emulators feature to select on a per-game basis which to run through Yuzu and which to run through Ryujinx.
+If you are using ES-DE, you may use ES-DE's alternative emulators feature to select on a per-game basis which to run through Yuzu and which to run through Ryujinx.

-For further instructions, see [EmulationStation-DE: How to Select a Different Emulator on a Per-Game Basis](../../tools/steamos/emulationstation-de.md#how-to-select-a-different-emulator-on-a-per-game-basis).
+For further instructions, see [ES-DE: How to Select a Different Emulator on a Per-Game Basis](../../tools/steamos/es-de.md#how-to-select-a-different-emulator-on-a-per-game-basis).

 ***